ai-atoms/milady-docs/src/contents/weight.rst

 .. warning::

-  This optionality is not very used by us and consequnetly is was not properly tested.
-However, if you are interested pleased repport us any weird behaviour and we are happy to answer you, share your experience and help you.
+  This option is not fully tested.
+In case of weird results, you can share your experience and report an issue.

-The weights of the various componenets in the database can be optimized, using an genetic algorithm, through the following objective function:
+The weights of the various componenets in the database can be optimized, using a **genetic algorithm**, through the following objective function:

 .. math::